rileyfullstack/copykit/README.md

 ### Copying Files or Folders

 1. Right-click on a file or folder in the Explorer view
+2. Select one of the following options:
+   - "CopyKit: Copy to Temp File" (when no temp file exists)
-2. Select either "CopyKit: Copy to Temp File" or "CopyKit: Copy to Clipboard"
+   - "CopyKit: Copy to New Temp File" (when a temp file exists)
+   - "CopyKit: Add to Existing Temp File" (when a temp file exists)
+   - "CopyKit: Copy to Clipboard"
 3. For multiple files, select them while holding Ctrl (or Cmd on macOS), then right-click and choose your desired CopyKit action

 ### Configuration